The contraceptive patch – everything you need to know

 You can start using the patch at any time in your cycle.
 If you stick it on within the first 5 days of your period starting, you will be protected from pregnancy straight away (if you have a short cycle then speak to your doctor or nurse).
 Any other time in your cycle and you’ll need to use condoms or other contraception for seven days.
 Speak to a health professional for advice if you are switching from another hormonal method of contraception.

-You can start to use the patch 21 days after you give birth if you’re not breastfeeding and have no other risk factors.
+You can start to use the patch 21 days after you give birth if you’re not breastfeeding and have no other risk factors for blood clots like a BMI over 35 or smoking.
 If you are breastfeeding, you can use the patch after your baby is 6 weeks old.

 A new patch is applied once a week, every week, for three weeks (21 days).
 You then stop using the patch for seven days (a patch-free week).
 During this week you get a period-like withdrawal bleed.
 After seven patch-free days, you apply a new patch on the eighth day.
 It’s really important that you don’t have more than seven days without the patch – you should do this even if you’re still bleeding.